FieryCod/holy-lambda/README.md

 ---

-The micro framework that integrates Clojure with AWS Lambda on either Java, Clojure Native, or Babashka runtime.
+The extraordinary simple, performant, and extensible micro framework that integrates Clojure with AWS Lambda on either Java, Clojure Native, or Babashka runtime.

 **Supported runtimes**
   - Babashka